AhmetEfeAydogdu/netflix-content-analysis/README.md

 ### Conclusion

-By examining the quantitative alignment between film attributes and soundtrack features, this study aims to provide empirical insight into the role of music in film perception and reception.
-While musical features alone may not fully explain audience ratings, they offer meaningful explanatory power and open pathways for further exploration in film-music analytics.
+By examining the quantitative alignment between film attributes and soundtrack features, this study aims to provide a rational and statistic-based insight into the role of music in film perception and reception.

 **_Tools & Technologies_**